codenothing/Nlint/README.md

 -------------

-The current package comes with the latest version of JSLINT(2010-10-16), to add your own custom version, or to update to a newer version of JSLINT, simply add the following as the last line of the JSLINT.js file
+The current package comes with the latest version of JSLINT(2010-10-16), to add your own custom version, or to update to a newer version of JSLINT, simply add the following as the last line of the jslint.js file, and put it under Nodelint/lib/jslint/

 	exports.JSLINT = JSLINT;